 More Important Requirements of an ABLE Account

-There are some additional provisions of the law you should consider before deciding if an ABLE Account is right for you.
-First the total annual contribution(s) to the account may not exceed the maximum annual federal gift tax exemption amount unless the beneficiary is working.
-The current exemption is $15,000 per year but this figure is periodically adjusted for inflation.
+There are some additional provisions of the law you should consider before deciding if an ABLE account is right for you.
+First, the total annual contribution(s) to the account may not exceed the maximum annual federal gift tax exemption amount unless the beneficiary is working.
+The current exemption is $16,000 per year and this figure is periodically adjusted for inflation.

-Second, anyone, including the beneficiary, his/her family, friends and others, can make contributions to an ABLE Account.
-That means multiple individuals are allowed to make contributions to an ABLE Account (parents, grandparents, siblings, etc.) each of whom can donate funds as a gift to an ABLE account.
+Second, anyone, including the beneficiary, his/her family, friends, and others, can make contributions to an ABLE account.
+This means multiple individuals are allowed to make contributions to an ABLE account (parents, grandparents, siblings, etc.) each of whom can donate funds as a gift to an ABLE account.

-What May Funds From an ABLE Account Be Used For?
+What Expenses May the Funds From an ABLE Account Be Used For?

-How the funds of an ABLE Account are used is an important topic for you to understand.
+How the funds of an ABLE account can be spent is an important topic for you to understand.

-Distributions from an ABLE account may be made for what are known as “qualified disability expenses”.
-Qualified disability expenses are expenses that are related to the designated beneficiary’s or disability and are for the benefit of that designated beneficiary to maintain or improve his or her health, independence or quality of life as defined by the Social Security Administration.
-The term qualified disability expenses can (in my opinion) be broadly interpreted and applied to permit the inclusion of basic living expenses as well as expenses for items where there is a medical necessity.
+Distributions from an ABLE account may be made for what is known as “qualified disability expenses”.
+Qualified disability expenses are expenses that are related to the beneficiary’s disability and are for the benefit of that beneficiary only to maintain or improve his or her health, independence, and quality of life as defined by the Social Security Administration.
+The term qualified disability expenses can (in my opinion) be broadly interpreted and applied to permit the inclusion of basic living expenses as well as expenses for items that are a medical necessity.
 Some examples of qualified disability expenses include the following:

 - Health and wellness